Helmuth von Moltke the Elder: Final years and death

 When Moltke retired in 1888 as Chief of the General Staff, he was succeeded by Alfred von Waldersee.
 (His nephew, Helmuth Johann Ludwig von Moltke, was chief from 1906 to 1914.)
-Moltke officially retired from active service on 9 August 1888.
-His 90th birthday on 26 October 1890 was declared a national holiday.
-Field Marshal Helmuth von Moltke died at his home in Berlin on 24 April 1891 after a short illness.
-He received a state funeral where his body lay in state surrounded by military honours and thousands paid their respects, including Kaiser Wilhelm II; Bismarck did not attend.
+Moltke officially retired from active military service on 9 August 1888.
+His 90th birthday on 26 October 1890 was declared a national holiday with public celebrations held nationwide.
+Field Marshal Helmuth von Moltke remained in good health until he died at his home in Berlin on 24 April 1891 after a short illness.
+He received a state funeral where his body lay in state surrounded by military honours and thousands paid their respects, including Kaiser Wilhelm II.
+However, Bismarck (who resigned as chancellor the previous year after a falling out with Kaiser Wilhelm) did not attend the funeral.
 Thousands of troops, led by the Kaiser, escorted his casket to Berlin's Lehrter Railroad Station, from which it was transported to Silesia.

 Moltke's remains were interred in the family mausoleum on the Creisau estate, which however was plundered in the last months of World War II, most probably by Red Army.
 No trace of his remains is known to exist.

 The Creisau estate (later Kreisau) remained the Moltke family seat until 1945, when Moltke's great-grandnephew Helmuth James Graf von Moltke was executed for headquartering the eponymous Kreisau Circle at the manor.
 Surviving dedications to Moltke the Elder at the manor include two stairway frescos painted on his 100th birthday in 1900; The Shame, depicting the fall of Lübeck in 1806, and The Revenge, depicting the victorious capture of Paris in 1871.